nsv777/systemd-oswatcher/README.md

 The standalone utility does not contain a start/stop script.
 To integrate with systemd use these two files:

-1. oswbb.conf
+1. oswatcher.conf
-2. oswbb.service
+2. oswatcher.service

-`oswbb.conf` includes all settings needed to run `startOSWbb.sh` using systemd.
+`oswatcher.conf` includes all settings needed to run `startOSWbb.sh` using systemd.
-Please don't forget to update `oswbb.service` to reference the location of the configuration file.
+Please don't forget to update `oswatcher.service` to reference the location of the configuration file.

-After putting `oswbb.service` in `/etc/systemd/system` reload systemd using `systemctl daemon-reload` and enable the unit using `systemctl enable oswbb.service`.
-After the one can start the service as usual using `systemctl start oswbb.service`.
+After putting `oswatcher.service` in `/etc/systemd/system` reload systemd using `systemctl daemon-reload` and enable the unit using `systemctl enable oswatcher.service`.
+After the one can start the service as usual using `systemctl start oswatcher.service`.